ouuan/naive-ui/src/select/demos/enUS/fallback-option.demo.md

 # Fallback Option

 In some rare cases, you may fill the value but not the corresponding options.
 For example in async cases, or simply you passed a bad value.
-If you want to control the way of the value to be displayed, use `fallback-option` prop to control how to create a option using the value.
+If you want to control the way of the value to be displayed, use `fallback-option` prop to control how to create an option using the value.

 If you don't need fallback options, simply set it to `false`.
-Now only the value appeared in the options will be viewed as a valid value.
+Now only the value that appeared in the options will be viewed as a valid value.
 Invalid values will be cleared in the operations of the component.

 ```html
 <n-space vertical>